Aquanty/rtd-hgs/docs/source/index.rst

 |

--.3in

 #. **gmsfile** Name of the file to which the 1-D line information (wells
    and/or tile drains) will be written in GMS-readable borehole file format.

--.3in

 --------------

 |

 :math:`\bullet \bullet \bullet`

-Input instructions !
-Wells to gms

 --------------